Nitish76/data-science/README.md

 # data-science
 hi

-This repositary will be used for uploading code related to data science projectes
+This repositary will be used for uploading code and reports related to data science projectes.